Jharkhand Election Results: BJP allies LJP, JD(U) fail to open account

 The AJSU broke away from the BJP before the elections.

 Going by the trends, the JMM-Congress-RJD combine is in a comfortable position to form the government.
-The BJP on the other hand is way below the magic mark of 41 to form the government.
+The BJP, on the other hand, is way below the magic mark of 41 to form the government.

 The BJP at the moment is the single largest party with leads in 29 seats.
 The JMM is behind the BJP with 24 seats.

-In the Lok Sabha election held in April and May, the BJP bagged 12 of the 14 parliamentary seats in Jharkhand (four more than that of 2009), proving how the Modi wave influenced its politics.
+In the Lok Sabha election held in April and May, the BJP bagged 12 of the 14 parliamentary seats in Jharkhand (four more than that of 2009), proving how the Modi wave-influenced its politics.

 BJP’s vote share is up since 2014, but its down in the number of seats at Jharkhand